miltontony/wow/_posts/2015-06-10-virtualenv.md

 {% endhighlight %}

-See that `(ve)` before your command line?
+See that `(ve)` before your command prompt?
 That indicates that the virtualenv called ve is active.
 So now we can install django.
 If we don't specify a version, it will install the latest stable version of django.
 We'll install v1.5.2 here for funsies.

 {% highlight bash %}